-The Oklahoma Secondary School Activities Association board of directors rejected the organization’s proposed guidelines for COVID-19 during a special board meeting Friday.
-The motion to approve the plan failed 7-6.
+The Oklahoma Secondary School Activities Association board of directors rejected the organization’s proposed plan with guidelines for COVID-19 during a special board meeting Friday.
+The motion to approve the plan failed, 7-6.

-With the failed motion, which would have set guidelines starting June 1 until at least the next meeting on June 9, high school sports summer activities will follow their normal rules when returning.
+With the failed motion, which would have set guidelines starting June 1 until at least the next meeting June 9, high school sports summer activities will follow its normal rules when returning.
 This means camps and clinics are allowed.

-OSSAA Executive Director David Jackson said after the meeting that districts can start summer activities immediately if wanted, rather than wait for the June 1 start date that was suggested in the proposed plan.
+OSSAA Executive Director David Jackson said after the meeting that districts can start summer activities immediately if wanted, rather than the June 1 start date that was suggested in the proposed plan.

-The plan, a revised version of which was sent out about an hour before the meeting, would have put in place precautions for COVID-19 for all schools when they returned to offseason activities June 1.
+The proposed plan, which a revised version of was sent out about an hour before the meeting, would have put in place precautions for COVID-19 for all schools when they returned to offseason activities June 1.

 “It seems like it's something that we have worked on for the last two weeks, and that's the only thing we've worked on,” Jackson said at the start of the meeting.
 “We haven't done anything else but gathering information from different medical experts, other government agencies, national governing bodies of sports.
 We've tried to gather as much information to develop a summer plan that, again, would allow some interaction, but at the same time, help us to stay safe.”

-Phase 1 of the plan would have been in place June 1-28 and was the focus of the biggest argument of the meeting among board of director members.
-Phase 1 would not have allowed any team practices, only one-on-one instruction.
+Phase 1 of the plan would have been in place June 1-28 and was the biggest argument of the meeting among board of director members.
+The phase would not have allowed any team practices, only one-on-one instruction.
 Strength and conditioning would have also been allowed.

-Other requirements of Phase 1 included everyone getting their temperature checked, hands washed or sanitized before touching equipment, and equipment, including weights, balls and bats, would have to be disinfected between each user.
+Other requirements from Phase 1 included everyone getting their temperature checked, hands washed or sanitized before touching equipment, and equipment, including weights, balls and bats, would have to be disinfected between each user.